Mastaba of Kaninisut: East wall

 On the east wall above the entrance are two ship scenes.
 The upper scene depicts a sail boat, the lower a row boat.
 A long narrow band underneath the boats symbolises the water and simultaneously forms the dividing line between the two scenes.

-Kaninisut is depicted standing at the middle of each boat, with a stick for support.
-The ship scenes depict the journeys of the deceased in the afterlife to the old capitals of Buto and Heliopolis.
+It is a real scene of two barges, the upper one with a crew of oarsmen and a raised sail coming into the harbor, as the pilot Hetepsepet looks down in that direction, in the middle stands Kaninisut leaning on a staff, a ṡm-priest in the garb of a magnate.
+In the upper left corner there is an inscription "arriving from the city of Dep and arriving at a beautiful field with food".
+On the shore, servants unload goods.
+A second (lower) barge of bound bundles of papyrus with a similar crew, Kaninisut giving orders, pilot Kaemheset showing the direction of departure with an inscription, "sailing to Heliopolis" with a cargo of cattle (meat) and other provisions.

 The two upper registers of the rest of the east wall depict personifications of the properties which provided offerings.
 Arm and hand postures are similar for all figures: with the right hand they hold a basket with offering gifts on their head, from their left hand an animal hangs down.
 The figures represent the properties which provided regular funerary offerings.

 In the third register, the delivery and slaughter of cattle is shown.
 In the left half, two long horned cattle and a calf are brought forward, in the right half two cattle are slaughtered.

 In the lowest register, thirteen men bring small tables or plates with bread, fruit and pieces of meat.